DataBiosphere/cgp-deployment/README.md

 ### Confirm Proper Function

-To test that all Docker containers are successfully running, you can run `cd test && ./integration.sh`.
-This sends a GET to the configured DCC dashboard host and checks whether the response is as expected.
+To test that the required number of Docker containers is successfully running execute `cd test && ./integration.sh`.
+This sends several HTTP-GETs to the configured DCC dashboard host and checks whether the responses are as expected.

 ### Troubleshooting